jnozzi/cocoadev.com/markdown/AccessorMethods.md

 *Evil or not, in the first case you will end up with a reference to an array that can be changed from somewhere else, and, most likely you will have a whole bunch of strange bugs because you were sloppy (aren't we all) and forgot that the array was modified somewhere else. --Theo*

-yeah that's why i did it that way :o it's just a quick hack to get General/KeyValueCoding compliance until i can clean up the rest of my code.
+yeah that's why i did it that way :o it's just a quick hack to get KeyValueCoding compliance until i can clean up the rest of my code.

 ----